ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ### 5.1.
 The First Relational Insight: Misclassifying the AI
 The Category Error is the relational misclassification of AI as a SSS who knows, understands, or cares—rather than as a Dynamic Transitional Object (DTO).
-This mistake assigns the AI an interpersonal role it cannot occupy.
-The user begins to treat the AI as a Vygotskian partner, a figure of social knowing, rather than as a cognitive artifact whose outputs must be interpreted and metabolized.
+This mistake assigns the AI an interpersonal role it cannot occupy.The user begins to treat the AI as a Vygotskian **guide/collaborator (MKO-function)**—a figure of social knowing—rather than as a cognitive artifact whose outputs must be interpreted and metabolized.
 This is the failure mode of Axis A (Relational Ontology).
 ### 5.2.
 What the Category Error Does
 When the AI is treated as a Subject, several distortions occur simultaneously: